hieppy2000/iAutom/instructions/py_virtual_robot/ubuntu_setup.md

 deactivate

 # Create virtualenv using Python3
-virtualenv -p python3 myenv
+virtualenv -p python3 py3env

 # Instead of using virtualenv you can use this command in Python3
-python3 -m venv myenv
+python3 -m venv py3env